Durga Shakti Nagpal: Suspension

-Nagpal was suspended on 28 July 2013, a day after she allegedly demolished a wall of an under-construction mosque in Kadalpur village, in the Rabupura area of Greater Noida.
+Nagpal was suspended on 28 July 2013, a day after she allegedly demolished a wall of an under-construction mosque in Kadalpur village, in the Rabupura area of Jewar.
 The construction of the mosque had not been cleared by the state government.
 Whether Nagpal was actually involved in the demolition of the wall, and whether she was justified in her actions even if she was, are disputed.
 Her supporters and most of the media sources claim that Nagpal did not order the demolition of the wall and was not even present at the site when the incident happened.
 According to them, she was targeted due to her campaign against illegal sand-mining, and allegations of Nagpal's involvement in the demolition are false.
 However, there are other sources which quote residents of Kadalpur village claiming that Nagpal personally supervised the demolition of the wall.

 On 16 August, Nagpal submitted her reply to the chargesheet filed by the UP government, in which she declared herself innocent and said that her action was within the rules of service and as per the directions of the Supreme Court.
 On 28 August, Noida district magistrate Ravikant Singh, who backed Nagpal's actions, was transferred from his post and was put on a wait list.

 Suspension revoked

 Nagpal, accompanied by her husband Abhishek Singh, met Chief Minister Akhilesh Yadav on 21 September 2013 for the first time since her suspension.
-Her suspension was revoked by the UP government on 22 September 2013, and she joined as Joint Magistrate of Kanpur (Rural) on 5 October 2013.
+Her suspension was revoked by the UP government on 22 September 2013, and she joined as Joint Magistrate of Kanpur Dehat district on 5 October 2013.